cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

 - (BONUS: you should be able to connect to my computer :) )
 - demo

-### Networking with People
+## Networking

+ - get their attention ( approach)
-- Find a person
+ - do a greetings ( hi, hello )
-- Approach the person
-- Say Hello!
----- Person says Hi/Hello back :)
----- run away!!~~~ :(

-- one person talks
+ - speak, talk, exchange messages
-- the other listens
+ - one person talks, other listens (vice versa)
-- the other person talks
+ - say goodbye
-- we listen
+ - and leave
-- finish the convo: "Thanks for talking, I gotta go"

 ## Mediums of Communication

--- voice
+- voice
--- gestures
+- gestures
--- text messages
+- emojis, text
--- emoji
--- zoom
+- zoom
--- can phone
+- phone,
+- mail

-## Rules of Computer Networking
+## Rules for Communication for Computers
-##   Transmission  Control  Protocol
+## Transmission Control Protocol  TCP

-Computer A wants to Connect with Computer B

-- We need to find Where computer B lives
+- we need to know where computer that i want to communicate with lives!
-- We'll approach computer B
-- Computer A attempts to connect with Computer B
+- try to connect with them, by sending a first message ( greetings )
--- we connect :)
--- we do not :(
+// SERVER NEEDS TO LISTEN TO CONNECTIONS!!!
+-- ( the other computer can say yes, or no )
+- if connection has been established, we can talk!
-- Computer A sends messages to Computer B
+- computer A (us) sends a message
+- computer B (them) recieves a message
+- computer B (them) sends a message
+- computer B (them) sends a message
-- Computer B sends messages to computer A
+- computer B (them) sends a message
-- we notify computer B that we are leaving/leave and we disconnect
+- computer B (them) sends a message

-## Computer Communication Mediums

-- cables
-- wifi
-- blutooth
-- cell towers
-- routers
-- modems
-- satelites
+- computer A (us) recieves a message
+- until you decide to disconnect ( or you are made to disconnect )
+- when you disconnect, no more messages come in

 ## HTTP
-Hyper Text Transfer Protocol

-- Computer A finds where computer B is
-- Computer A attempts to connect
-- Computer A sends a request ( a single message )
+- we need to know where computer that i want to communicate with lives!
-- Computer B responds back with a single message ( RESPONSE )
+- try to connect with them, by sending a first message ( greetings )
+- if connection has been established
+- YOU can sends one MESSAGE (Request)
+- THE OTHER COMPUTER can send ONE MESSAGE BACK (Response)
 - DISCONNECT

-### Network
- a bunch of computers, connected together wires, wifi, bluetooth,

-## IPs
+## IP
- -- local
- -- global
+Global and Local
+Network

-### Routers
+Routers

-### Modems
+Modems